validatedpatterns/docs/medical-diagnosis/troubleshooting.md

 **Problem**: The dashboard is showing red in the corners of the dashboard panes.

-**Solution**: This is most likely due to the **xraylab** database not being availabe or misconfigured.
+**Solution**: This is most likely due to the **xraylab** database not being available or misconfigured.
 Please check the database and ensure that it is functioning properly.

 ---